 People have been using lead-acid batteries (like you might use in a car or boat) for off-grid solar storage for decades.
-They can be strung together in banks to store more energy than you might think, but they’re heavy, huge, and labor-intensive, making them impractical for use in the average residential setup.
+They can be strung together in solar battery banks to store more energy than you might think, but they’re heavy, huge, and labor-intensive, making them impractical for use in the average residential setup.
 Of course, the exception to this rule is an off-grid application like a cabin or tiny house with very small energy needs.
 We cover those applications in the off-grid section of our website.

 What kinds of batteries are available for homeowners?

 When we talk about modern “home energy storage,” we’re talking about the raft of newer technologies that are specifically designed to make home energy storage easy, smart, and relatively unobtrusive.
 This includes lithium-ion, flow batteries, and saltwater batteries.

 When it comes to home batteries, this is the gold standard.
 The technology is mature and trusted, having been the driving force of the smartphone, hybrid- and electric-car revolutions.
 When it comes to home energy storage, the most practical solutions come from this category, and include offerings from Tesla, LG, Panasonic, Sonnen, and SimpliPhi.

 Lithium-ion batteries are used in installations by some of the biggest solar companies in the USA.
 If you get solar installed by Tesla, Sunrun, Vivint, Civic Solar, and even many smaller companies, you’ll likely have the option to add a lithium-based solar battery to your installation.